liebke/mechanician/README.md

 In the future, it will include packages for interacting with different LLM APIs and systems.

-You will need to install *mechanician-openai* in order to run a TAG AI.
+You will need to install *mechanician-openai* in order to run any of the example projects.

 You can install it using pip: